 - Pipelines possess a very long radius (25 D to 60 D) elbows.
 So bend radius must be provided.

-- If sleeves are used in buried parts those have to be modeled as above-ground parts with spacer supports at even distances.
+- If pipe sleeves are used in buried parts those have to be modeled as above-ground parts with spacer supports at even distances.

 - Normally expansion loops are provided at a distance of 500 m from the other expansion loop for above-ground pipelines.